Mo3he/Event-Engine-ACAP/README.md

 # Event Engine — ACAP for Axis Cameras

-A powerful IFTTT-style automation engine that runs directly on your Axis camera.
+A powerful IFTTT(If This Then That)-style automation engine that runs directly on your Axis camera.
 Build rules that react to camera events, schedules, MQTT messages, or webhooks and respond with HTTP requests, MQTT publishes, recordings, PTZ moves, overlays, I/O outputs, siren/light signals, and more.

 ---